Department of Nutrition

 Application Policy for the M.S. in Community Nutrition - Dietetic Internship Track

-Option 1 (Traditional DICAS application):
+Option 1 (Traditional application through DICAS):

-The preselect option is only reserved for:
+The WCU early decision option is reserved for:

 Admission to the MSCN does not guarantee admission to the Dietetic Internship Track.